bids-standard/bids-bep016/src/derivatives/05-diffusion-derivatives.md

 Some fields are relevant only to specific [orientation encoding types](#orientation-encoding-types):

--   Where a field *is* relevant for the corresponding image, designators OPTIONAL and REQUIRED within the "Descroption" column apply.
+-   Where a field *is* relevant for the corresponding image, designators OPTIONAL and REQUIRED within the "Description" column apply.

 -   Where a field is *not* relevant for the corresponding image, that metadata field MUST NOT be specified.